JavierPalomares90/music-generation/readme.md

 ### Encoding MIDIs
 To generate our music, we used MIDI file to encode our files.
 A MIDI consists of a list of tracks (with some meta information), and a track is a list of messages.
 The information contains instructions for note_on, note_off, pitch_change, and control_change.
 In our experiment, we used MIDIs containing only one track and we only trained the note_on and note_off events.

-When a note is pressed, the MIDI protocol message 'note_one' is used, and when a note is released, the 'note_off' protocol is used.
+When a note is pressed, the MIDI protocol message 'note_on' is used, and when a note is released, the 'note_off' protocol is used.
 A note [0..
 127] will indicate the pitch to play, velocity [0..
 127] is the intensity of the note strike, and time [0..
 N] is the number of ticks between notes.

 To encode the MIDIs, we used a matrix of N rows with 128 columns with each row representing a beat in the song.
 When a note i is played with beat j, we set (j, i) = 1, any other elements are set to 0.
 The resulting matrix is sparsely populated.
 ### Forming Training Data